narramadan/gotchas/Ubuntu-18-04_Development_Environment_Setup.md

-# Java Development Setup on Ubuntu
+# Java Development Environment Setup on Ubuntu 18.04

 This document is intended to setting up Java Development Environment on Ubuntu Desktop 18.04.1